davidjbuchanan/MS1-Martina-Zampa/README.md

 user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.
 Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

-All testing performed manually on Google Chrome, xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx using scenarios:
+All testing performed manually on Google Chrome, using the following scenarios:

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

 ### Contact form:
 Go to the "Contact" page